parkertoddbrooks/ERA-Protocol/dialogue/readme.md

 ---

-## Contribute
+## How to Contribute

-To add a fragment, fork this repo and follow the Contribution Template
+1. Create a folder in `/contributors/` using your name or handle
+2. Add a `.md` file with a full conversation or excerpt following the Contribution Template
+3. Optionally annotate with cues, reflections, or links to protocol terms
+4. Add your name or handle to the readme.me Contributors section

 ### Contribution Template
 ```